-- (a) The Network Service Provider must plan, design and construct the transmission and distribution systems so that the short term power system stability and dynamic performance criteria specified in clauses 2.2.7 to 2.2.10 are met for credible system load and generation patterns, and the most critical, for the particular location, credible contingency event without exceeding the rating of any power system component or, where applicable, the allocated power transfer capacity. - (b) To ensure compliance with clause 2.3.7.1(a), the Network Service Provider must simulate the short term dynamic performance of the power system.
-Dynamic models of individual components must be verified and documented. - (c) In planning the transmission and distribution system, the Network Service Provider must: - (1) assume a transmission and distribution system operating configuration with equipment out of service for maintenance where this is provided for in the planning criteria specified in clause 2.5; and - (2) use a total fault clearance time determined by the slower of the two protection schemes, where the main protection system includes two protection schemes.
-Where the main protection system includes only one protection scheme, the back-up protection system total fault clearance time must be used for simulations.
+(a) The Network Service Provider must plan, design and construct the transmission and distribution systems so that the short term power system stability and dynamic performance criteria specified in clauses 2.2.7 to 2.2.10 are met under the worst credible system load and generation patterns, and the most critical, for the particular location, of the following credible contingency events without exceeding the rating of any power system component or, where applicable, the allocated power transfer capacity:

+- (1) a three-phase to earth fault cleared by disconnection of the faulted component, with the fastest main protection out of service; - (2) a single-phase to earth fault cleared by the disconnection of the faulted component, with the fastest main protection out of service; - (3) a single-phase to earth fault cleared after unsuccessful high-speed single-phase auto-reclosure onto a persistent fault; - (4) a single-phase to earth fault cleared by the backup protection; or - (5) sudden disconnection of a system component, e.g. a transmission line or a generation unit. - (b) To ensure compliance with clause 2.3.7.1(a), the Network Service Provider must simulate the short term dynamic performance of the power system.
+Dynamic models of individual components must be verified and documented. - (c) In planning the transmission and distribution system, the Network Service Provider must: - (1) assume a transmission and distribution system operating configuration with equipment out of service for maintenance where this is provided for in the planning criteria specified in clause 2.5; and - (2) use a total fault clearance time determined by the slower of the two main protection schemes, where duplicate main protection schemes exist.
+Where there is only one primary protection scheme, the backup protection fault clearance time must be used for simulations.